mistrmochov/WaydroidSU/README.md

 - SUSE: `dbus-1-devel`, `libopenssl-devel`, `pkgconf`
 - Alpine: `dbus-dev`, `openssl-dev`, `pkgconf`, `build-base`

-## Installation

 Runtime dependencies
 - Ubuntu/Debian: `liblzma5`, `libbz2-1.0`, `libssl3`, `libdbus-1-3`
 - Fedora: `xz-libs`, `bzip2-libs`, `openssl`, `dbus-libs`
 - Arch: `xz`, `bzip2`, `openssl`, `dbus`
 - SUSE: `liblzma5`, `libbz2-1`, `libopenssl3`, `libdbus-1-3`
 - Alpine: `xz-libs`, `bzip2`, `libssl3`, `libcrypto3`, `dbus-libs`

-As of now only way to install this project is by building it, but packages will be avialable soon in releases.

 Run the following commmands to build and install WaydroidSU: